jdm6457/PracticeExamStudio/README.md

 ---

-## Configuration (Optional)
+## Configuration

-To enable AI parsing features (generating questions from text/images), configure your API Key.
+To enable the AI features, you must save your API Key in a configuration file.

 1. In the project root folder (where `package.json` is), create a new file named `.env`.
 2. Open this file with a text editor (Notepad, TextEdit, VS Code).